 • Valuing the assets: The initial step involves identifying and placing a value on the former couple’s assets, liabilities, and financial resources.
 This includes assets acquired before, during, and after the marriage.
 Assets can range from business interests, investments, vehicles, savings, and real estate, to even lottery winnings.
 Both parties’ superannuation benefits are also included in the asset pool.

-• Analysing contributions: The court then evaluates the financial and non-financial contributions of both parties initially, during the course of the relationship, and after separation.
+• Analysing contributions: The court then evaluates the financial and non-financial contributions of both parties initially, during the relationship, and after separation.

 • Assessing future needs: The future needs of both parties are considered next.
 This involves evaluating factors such as age, health, income, earning capacity, as well as care of children of the relationship under the age of 18 years, as some examples.
 The Court determines if any adjustments need to be made to the contribution-based entitlement on the future needs of each party.